MetaGrenade/laravel-vue/README.md

 - **Responsive Design**: Mobile-first design principles.
 - **Admin Control Panel (ACP)**: Example layouts for managing users, blogs, forums, and more.
 - **Placeholder Components**: Starter components from shadcn-vue (like `PlaceholderPattern`) simulate content while you integrate dynamic data.
+- **Role & Permission System**: Our project uses [Spatie's Laravel Permission](https://github.com/spatie/laravel-permission) package to provide robust role and permission management.
+This integration, combined with Laravel Breeze for authentication and our Inertia.js SPA, enables us to enforce access control both on the backend and in our Vue frontend.

 ## Setup & Installation